MFR6340/theenglishextension.org/young-world-1/unit-6: The House.md

+# Young World 1, Unit 6: The House

 This post contains affiliate links to books.
-If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase additional English books for classrooms.
+If you make a purchase through these links, The English Extension Organization will earn a small commission, at no cost to you, which will be used to purchase additional English books for classrooms.

 ## Interesting book